 1. Positive and personalized for the audience

-- The Attractiveness, Personalization and the PIC principle explains how a curated catalog with a combination of experiences, merchandise, and travel can influence your audience’s behaviors and actions.
+- The Attractiveness, Personalization, and the PIC principle explain how a curated catalog with a combination of experiences, merchandise, and travel can influence your audience’s behaviors and actions.

 2. As immediate and as certain as possible

 - Loss Aversion proves that “most people would rather lose the opportunity for gain than suffer a loss.”
 Your participants are more likely to strive towards smaller, attainable goals for less-expensive rewards than have even an 80% chance at joining a group top-performer trip.
 Even at 80%, the chances of getting no trip are viewed as too great, and that reward presents as a less desirable goal.

 - Hyperbolic discounting, in a similar fashion, shows the “human tendency to prefer smaller payoffs now over larger payoffs later…” and non-cash rewards available through a catalog is the perfect example.

 - Choice Architecture and hassle in a platform that can adapt to multiple device types and contain an engagement layer that is easy to grasp, with a clean, crisp design.